Posted October 1, 2013

 A wise man once said, “There is there is nothing new under the sun.”
-This has been proven true again in the recent attacks against several media company websites, including the New York Times, in which the Syrian Electronic Army (SEA) is believed to have used targeted Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait., also known as “spearphishing”, attacks against Domain: A specified location where a set of activity or knowledge exists.
-For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
-LookingGlass Cyber (n) - A fancy name for a URL or website. name registrars to fool employees into giving them access to the organizations’ accounts.
+This has been proven true again in the recent attacks against several media company websites, including the New York Times, in which the Syrian Electronic Army (SEA) is believed to have used targeted Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., also known as “spearphishing”, attacks against domain name registrars to fool employees into giving them access to the organizations’ accounts.

 Phishing attacks against domain name registration companies, aka registrars, generally follow a well-known attack methodology.
 The process involves sending targeted phishing emails to individuals who control domain name registration and configuration accounts.
 In theory, if you can get access to the person who controls the domain names for an organization, you can control the keys to their online presence.

 In 2008, attackers successfully phished credentials from the registrants of domain names at some of the top registrars, capturing hundreds of domain name management login credentials.
 The collection of stolen credentials happened to include the domain names of CheckFree Corp. (now known as Fiserv), an online check payment processing agent for many of the banks in the United States.